jsonkao/redlining-heat/README.md

 The USGS Landsat 8 Surface Reflectance Tier 1 data can be imported directly in GEE.

-Run `users/jasonkao/landsat/main` to compute and export the grouped temperature calculation.
+Run the task at `users/jasonkao/landsat/main` to compute and export the grouped temperature calculation.
 It takes about a minute.
 The tasks exports a GeoJSON file called `meanTemperatureTask.json`.
 Properties are extracted with a make target to `temperatures.json`.

 ## Next Steps